yohashinoio/kaede/README.md

 ## Install standard library and compiler

-After making sure that Python3 is installed, you can install it by executing the following command.
+Make sure you have Python3 installed.

 ```bash
 $ ./install.py
 ```

 You can check if the installation was successful with the following command.
-If it does not exist, please re-login once.

 ```bash
 $ kaede --help
 ```

+If it does not exist, please re-login once.

 # Why write the boot compiler in Rust?